genx-tech/gx-test/README.md

 module.exports = {
     only: [
         // similar to describe.only
+        //
     ],
     skip: [
         // similar to describe.skip
     ]
 }
 ```

+Note: another way to do the same thing is to put skip or only in the suite options or test case options passed in through testSuite() and suite.testCase().

+"skip" and "only" option will override those specified in the config.

 ## License